REDIRECT_STATUS == 200 on 404 redirect

 Some content management systems use this for 'friendly URLs', so these systems cannot run correctly under lighttpd.

-#4 Updated by gstrauss about 1 year ago
+#4 Updated by gstrauss over 1 year ago

 Submitted https://github.com/lighttpd/lighttpd1.4/pull/35 to set REDIRECT_STATUS to HTTP status code for access by server.error-handler-404.
 Currently, the only values will be 403 or 404, as those are the HTTP status codes intercepted by server.error-handler-404.